- 25 January 2019

 According to the latest report from the World Economic Forum on Global Competitiveness, Japan ranks in 5th position out of 140 analyzed countries.
 When compared to the US, Japan somehow develops three times fewer products in partnership with universities.

 In 2017, apart from the restrictive labor regulations and the taxes, the insufficient capacity to innovate was ranked as the third most problematic factor of the Japanese market.
 When analyzing collaborations between Universities and Industries, Japan was only in the 27th position, far behind Germany, Switzerland, United-States, and Israel.
 Things are improving somehow.
 Japan can nowadays be considered as an innovation hub (6th)….even if this hub is still quite a domestic one.
-In 2018, Japan was 1st for patent applications/million pop but ranked only 24th concerning International co-inventions.
+In 2018, the country of the rising sun ranked as first for patent applications/million pop but ranked only 24th concerning International co-inventions.
 Japan needs to nurture the “soft” drivers of the innovation ecosystem to become a “super innovator.”
 Japan also scores low on several measures of entrepreneurial culture, including risk aversion (47th) and creativity, as well as critical thinking (70th).
 Open Innovation is a way to balance risk and increase the ability of Japanese mega-corporations to think outside of the box they have created.

-Last June, the Ministry of Economy, Trade, and Industry (METI) released the second edition of its survey on Open Innovation in Japan.
-Despite increasing the number of research collaborations between private companies and universities, the proportion of research expenses between companies and universities in Japan was still low.
+Last June, the Ministry of Economy, Trade, and Industry (METI) released the second edition of its survey on Open Innovation.
+Despite increasing the number of research collaborations between private companies and universities, the proportion of research expenses between companies and universities was still low.
 When Germany invests 3.6 p100 on collaborative innovation, Japan only invests 0.68.
 Startups were also seldom chosen for collaborative projects when compared to current business partners or research institutions.
 All of these factors contributed to the low ranking of Japan on Open Innovation (47th out of 78th analyzed countries).

 Open innovation as a priority in Japan

 Closed innovation is hardly sustainable in a globalized and fast-moving world.